Activist investor Bramson ramps up stake in UK fund Electra

-LONDON Activist investor Edward Bramson is ramping up his stake in UK private equity firm Electra, with his holding hitting 27.59 percent, according to a regulatory statement on Monday.
+LONDON Activist investor Edward Bramson is ramping up his stake in UK private equity firm Electra (ELTA.L), with his holding hitting 27.59 percent, according to a regulatory statement on Monday.

-Bramson's investment vehicle Sherborne has continued to build up its stake in Electra, despite a raft of proposals being rejected by shareholders in a showdown in October last year.
-[ID:nL6N0S131G]
+Bramson's investment vehicle Sherborne (SIGB.L) has continued to build up its stake in Electra, despite a raft of proposals being rejected by shareholders in a showdown in October last year.

 Under the UK's takeover rules, an investor must table a cash offer to other shareholders once they have acquired a 30 percent stake in a company.